OpenDMA/langchain-opendma/docs/examples/README.md

 Looking at the `alfresco:Path` you can see that it includes information from the Wiki and Links as well, not just files from the Document Library.
-Depending on the size, each extracted file is split into multiple Langchain Documents using the Unstructured library.
+Depending on the size, each extracted file is split into multiple LangChain Documents using the Unstructured library.

 ### `12_alfresco_retriever.py`